linode/docs/docs/products/compute/kubernetes/guides/upgrade-kubernetes-version/index.md

     ![](upgrade-lke-cluster-confirmation.png)

 1. The next step is to upgrade all worker nodes in the cluster so that they are they use the newer Kubernetes version.
 A second popup should automatically appear requesting that you start the recycle process.
-Each worker node is recycled on a rolling basis so that only a single node is down at any time. *Only click the **Recycle All Nodes** button if you do not care about performance impact to your application.* For high performance production applications, consider clicking the **Cancel** button and performing one of upgrade procedures outlined in the [Safely Upgrade Worker Nodes While Reducing Impact](#safely-upgrade-worker-nodes-while-reducing-impact) section.
+Each worker node is recycled on a rolling basis so that only a single node is down at any time. *Only click the **Recycle All Nodes** button if you do not care about performance impact to your application.* For high performance production applications, consider clicking the **Cancel** button and performing one of the upgrade procedures outlined in the [Upgrade Worker Nodes](#upgrade-worker-nodes) section.

     ![](upgrade-lke-recycle.png)
 {{% /tab %}}